rapidsai/ucx-py/docs/source/install.rst

 Conda
 -----

-Conda packages can be installed as so.
-Replace ``<CUDA version>`` with the desired version (minimum ``11.2``).
-These are available both on ``rapidsai`` and ``rapidsai-nightly``.
-Starting with the UCX 1.14.1 conda-forge package, InfiniBand support is available again via rdma-core, thus building UCX from source is not required solely for that purpose anymore but may still be done if desired (e.g., to test for new capabilities or bug fixes).
+Use one of the commands below to install conda packages.
+Replace `-c rapidsai` with `-c rapidsai-nightly` to pull in the newer but less stable nightly packages.
+Change `cuda-version` to pin to a different CUDA minor version if you'd like.

 ::

+    # CUDA 11
     conda create -n ucx -c conda-forge -c rapidsai \
+      cuda-version=11.8 ucx-py

+    # CUDA 12
+    conda create -n ucx -c conda-forge -c rapidsai \
-      cudatoolkit=<CUDA version> ucx-py
+      cuda-version=12.5 ucx-py

+Starting with the UCX 1.14.1 conda-forge package, InfiniBand support is available again via rdma-core, thus building UCX from source is not required solely for that purpose anymore but may still be done if desired (e.g., to test for new capabilities or bug fixes).

 PyPI
 ----